6 Closed-Door Friends-to-Lovers Romance Books to Read This Year

 (Not So) Famous in Paradise by Brittany Larsen

-The second book in the Love in Paradise Valley series, (Not So) Famous in Paradise is a laugh-out-loud, friends to more, romantic comedy that can be read as a stand-alone.
+This is the second book in the Love in Paradise Valley series, but it can be read as a standalone novel.

 Find it on Amazon and Goodreads.